 But what if you are looking to cross the border and head a little further?
-Let’s take a look at a couple of bucket-list trips places you can take in our neighbouring states – let’s head north to the Territory, or across the Nullabor to South Australia.
+Let’s take a look at a couple of bucket-list places you can visit in our neighboring states – let’s head north to the Territory, or across the Nullabor to South Australia.

 The Northern Territory offers so many remote areas to visit that you’ll truly feel you’re on an outback Australian adventure when you’re travelling in the top end.